 The Basics of Eye Strain

-Eyestrain is a symptom that manifests when you over-exert your eyes over an extended period of time, through activities such as reading or viewing an electronically-lit screen.
+Eyestrain is a symptom that manifests when you over-exert your eyes for an extended period of time.
+This can happen with any prolonged activity where you’re focused in at one distance for long enough, but is especially true when you’re viewing an electronically-lit screen.

 - Pain and tension around the eyes and/or temples (which can spread to the head, neck and back)